What is Market Cap to GDP Ratio (Buffett Indicator) | Latest India Number?7 min read

-India’s Market Cap to GDP Ratio at its Lowest Since FY2010
+India’s Latest Market Cap to GDP Ratio

 Market Cap to GDP Ratio, also popularly known as the Buffett Indicator is used to assess the valuations of the stock markets of a country.
 Let us discuss what does this valuation metric tell, how to interpret the ratio, what are the limitations of The Buffett Indicator in the Context of Indian Market Valuation etc.